PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade.md

 <!-- overview -->

-This page explains how to upgrade a Kubernetes cluster created with kubeadm from version
+This page explains how to upgrade a PlaidCloud cluster created with kubeadm from version
 {{< skew currentVersionAddMinor -1 >}}.x to version {{< skew currentVersion >}}.x, and from version
 {{< skew currentVersion >}}.x to {{< skew currentVersion >}}.y (where `y > x`).
 Skipping MINOR versions when upgrading is unsupported.